 On the confirmation of Zia’s death, a meeting was held in Islamabad to decide the question of succession.
 Some of the participants like General Fazle Haq, Chief Minister of N W F P, were in favor of the imposition of martial law.
-However, the military chiefs present there, including Mirza Aslam Beg, did not support the idea and allowed transition to take place constitutionally.
-Under the Constitution, when the office of President becomes vacant by reason of the death, resignation, or removal of the President, the chairman of the Senate acts as President until a new President is elected under the Constitution.
+However, the military chiefs present there, including Mirza Aslam Beg, did not support the idea and allowed the transition to take place constitutionally.
+Under the Constitution, when the office of President becomes vacant because of the death, resignation, or removal of the President, the chairman of the Senate acts as President until a new President is elected under the Constitution.
 Ghulam Ishaq Khan, chairman of the Senate, took over as acting President.
 One of his First acts was to appoint Mirza Aslam Beg as Chief of Army Staff.
 He was thus immediately rewarded for his support to the peaceful transition of power in a constitutional manner.

 Zia was initially seen as an unassuming and ‘reluctant coup maker’.
-He was constantly underestimated by his friends, and foes.
+He was constantly underestimated by his friends and foes.
 Most people saw him as a transitional figure.
 There were few expectations attached to him and the earlier years allowed him to grow in office, particularly because of the exclusive attention that was devoted to the Bhutto trial.

 Zia came to form the middle class.
 His hallmark was humility.
 His double hand-shake and triple embrace as the style of greeting became a legend, together with his routine opening of car doors for his visitors and waiting in the driveway till the visitor departed.
 The army remained his primary power-based and he headed it for over twelve years, the longest in the history of Pakistan.